danielshulee/GEISHA-Image-Search/README.md

 ## Computing Similarity

 Having numbers associated with each image, we can compare images.
 Specifically, Geisha Image Search uses deep learning to obtain a set of numbers (a list of numbers for the embryo's location, and one number for the stage) for any new image it receives, and leverages these numbers to compare the image with existing ones in the database (whose numbers have already been rendered).
 For both the list of fractions and the single number, Geisha Image Search compares it with every image in the [GEISHA](http://geisha.arizona.edu/geisha/) database, calculating how similar other images are in stage or location.
-Given this, Geisha Image Search dynamically combines this information given the user's specific preferences (whether they care about embryos in similar stages or locations), and returns images that are hopefully similar to the one initially given.
+Given this, Geisha Image Search dynamically combines this information given the user's specific preferences (whether they care about embryos in similar stages or locations), and returns images that are similar to the one initially given.

 Project Organization